ashishbhandari/FallingWords/README.md

 Explanation:

-Falling word game case study provided by babbel
+Falling word game case study

 All third parties library licenses are mentioned in licenses.html file inside assets directory of a project.

-And of course without crash :)

 Assumptions: